Analytics-at-Sauder/Analytics-at-Sauder.github.io/p10_customer_segmentation.md

-<b> Note that the Minimum quantity and Maximum quantity do not have the same absolute values.
-However, if this was not the case, the above step is repeated</b>
+<b> Note:</b> the minimum Quantity and maximum Quantity no longer have the same absolute values.
+However, if they continued to share the same absolute value, then the above step is repeated until they are no longer the same.

-The next step is to convert the date column to a date format and add the total sales column
+The next step is to convert the InvoiceDate column to a date format, and then calculate the total sales column, "Totalsum" (calculated as the Quantity multiplied by the UnitPrice for each transaction).

 ```python